badlydrawnrob/elm-playground/programming-elm/README.md

 > elm reactor
 ```

+## The reality of learning

+1. You'll lose it if you don't use it.
+Repeat!
+2. Making notes and Anki cards takes up quite a bit of time.
+3. Sometimes it's better to pick a new tutorial to rediscover learning points.
+4. Making a summary notebook is useful, but time consuming.
+5. Lean heavily on documentation where possible.
+6. Create clear examples and isolate code.
+7. Focused and passive learning (tutorials, videos, reading code)

+The timesinks are:

+- Learning difficult concepts that are niche
+- Asking wide-ranging questions that need a pair programmer
+- Adding needless complexity that involves new learning
+- Flip-flopping between tasks and learning goals
+- Consuming too many books, articles, videos

+I need a reasonable working prototype that works.
+It doesn't have to be perfect.
+It can use off-the-shelf tools.
+Some things can wait until a team is affordable.

+## Things to avoid

+- Recursive functions (fuck that)
+- Complex data types and big programs
+- Stuff that takes more than 2-4 hours per day
+- Stuff that isn't suitable for intermediate students
+- Complex state and interactions

 ## The best way to learn (redux)

 > It really depends on how _deep_ you want the learning to be.
 Is it something I can look up in the documentation later?
 Will that be clear enough for me to do the job?
 Do I need proper examples to help me in the future?

-1. Lazy loading of cards, then chunk/consolidate learning points
-    - This is more time consuming with intermediate learning.
-2. Isolate the learning point into a single file or module
-3. Show it working _within_ the program (with comments in-place)
-4. For _some_ learning points, add Anki Cards
-5. It's sometimes helpful to write a summary book too.
-6. Create some drawings, perhaps storify the learning point
-    - Add some memorable examples that are your own.
-7. Now, from time to time, refresh your knowledge
-    - Watch a video, write an example, read an article, or another book on the subject.
-You've always got the documentation to fall back on too.
-8. It's really all about practice.
-Memory will only get you so far.

-There's often a lot packed in to a book, and you don't want to be rewriting the damn thing too much, as that's time consuming, but for _deep_ learning, this seems to be the way to go.
-You've got Anki to drill your memory, you've got summary notes (or a book) for reference, and you've practiced a few examples to consolidate your learning.
+1. Lazy load cards.
+Chunk knowledge.
+2. Is this piece of information essential?
+3. If not, consider leaving it out.
+Reduce.
+4. Create stories and drawings.
+5. Isolate code and code in context.
+6. Refresh your knowledge regularly.
+7. If you don't use it, you'll lose it.
+8. Outsource esoteric code samples.
+9. Some things can be learned passively
+10. Interleave learning (focused and diffuse)

+A book packs A LOT in.
+You don't want to rewrite it if it's not necessary.
+Some books are easier to come back to (refresh learning) than others.
+Anki is good for short pieces of information.
+Stories are better for complex learning points.
+Example files often work too.
+Only use these once you understand how they work, and consolidate your learning.

-The problem with Elm is sometimes there's documentation but not enough tutorials or examples of how to _use_ these tools.
+Elm is a niche language.
+There's not enough tutorials for the hard stuff.

 ## Do the simplest thing first!

-> Got a narly piece of `json` to decode?
-Start "as if" you've already imported it.
-Do the simple things first and leave the difficult stuff to the end (like catching errors).
+> - Remember "How to Design Programs" problem solvers.
+> - You can act "as if" you've already got parts of the program running.
+> - For instance, hardcode `json` into the program before using `Http.get`.
+> - Create a wishlist and get the easy parts done first.
 >
+> **Use a whiteboard and sketches** before diving into the code.
-> **<u>Whiteboard that shit out first:</u> Spend 80% of your time thinking about how to code, then code with confidence!**
+> **Spend 80% of your time thinking about the problem**, then code with confidence.

-- Harcode your `Model`.
-Decide how data should look.
-- Do you _really_ need all that data?
-Can you simplify?
-- Do we _really_ need a `Maybe` type?
-- Is `type Custom` a better choice?

-Build out your functions "as-if" the data is already there.
-Once you're happy with the `Model` and the data it consumes, work backwords and test out the bits of the `json` you'll need.
+- Carefully consider the data first.
+- But do "the enough" thing.
+Don't over prepare.
+- Always look for ways to simplify processes and data.
+- Only use custom types when they're an improvement on simple ones.

+You can always hardcode bits of your data and make them dynamic later.
+Use the compiler to help you refactor.
+For instance, you can change the shape of `json` data to fit your (simpler) model.
+These questions are necessary with `json`:

-- Is it always in the same shape?
+1. Is it always in the same shape?
-- Are there some bits of data missing sometimes?
+2. Are there some bits of data missing sometimes?
-- Is there a better source for the data?
+3. Is there a better source for the data?

-Someone says to put off things like `Maybe.withDefault` to the very end, and start with the data so that you get saner results.
-Do you need a `non-empty List`?
-Are some `json` objects fields optional?
-How are you going to validate the data that's coming from, or sending to the server?
+4. Does the API have great support?
+(Consider ditching if not)

+Think carefully about your data:

+- Do you need non-empty lists?
+- Can you hold off on `Maybe.withDefault` until the very end?
+- Can you validate data reliably?

 ## The sad (but real) truth

-> **Do what you're good at.** I'll repeat.
-Do what you're good at!!! **You've got one life, so don't waste time.**
+> 1. **Do what you're good at.**
+> 2. **I'll repeat.
+Do what you're good at!**
+> 3. **You've got one life, so don't waste time.**
 >
-> Learning to program (properly) is such a _huge_ investment in time — just look how much one chapter covers!!!
-I only really want to be able to use it for simple prototypes, proof-of-concepts, until they're turning over a profit and I can find someone better than me to work with.
+> Programming is a HUGE investment in time.
+Ideally you want to learn only the things relevant to your project, or your goals.
+Unfortunately you often drop down rabbit holes when trying to solve problems.
 >
-> **Remind yourself of that, and don't get bogged down with research for CompSci.** Only do it for fun or necessity (or for quick brain training).

-I've forgotten at least 60% of what I learned during HTDP (the college-level course) and recursive algorithms would probably take a good deal of rejigging in my mindbox to get right (they can get very difficult!).
-I don't think I have that kind of time at my disposal.
-There's lots of other things I'd rather be doing; high-level thought, a bit of design, learning the piano, writing a book; all of which are a considerable investments in time themselves.
+> - What are your goals?
+> - How much of these can be solved _without_ code?
+> - How long can you hold off without a team?
+>
+> **Don't get bogged down in research.** Build just enough to turn a profit.
+> Then find someone better than you to take over when you can afford it.

+I don't have time to relearn the 60% of forgotten recursive learning HTDP taught me.
+I don't have patience to become a great programmer.
+I need to focus most of my time on high-level thinking, strategy, marketing, business, and sales.
+Then make great art (which won't be programming).

 - Some people make great developers
 - Some people's mind is a finely-tuned logic machine